Pranav-Chati/Playground/HTML_CSS_JS_Projects/ExploringStylesheets/ReadMe.md

 The fourth stylesheet was also very similar to the second and third.
 I used a grid display; however, I think there might be a better approach to mimic the behavior of the W3Schools Stylesheet 4 that is listed.
 I'm going to invest this a bit further, but first, I plan to learn how to toggle between stylesheets.

 **Styling Lists**
-*Stylesheet 1*: The lists were by far the most annoying aspect of this.
+_Stylesheet 1_: The lists were by far the most annoying aspect of this.
 The reason being was because there were times when the list were not big enough vs too big, and etc. I solved the width issue by making the width auto in smaller screens but set it to a fixed 130% on larger screens.
 This helps the list stretch out more than it needs.

+_Stylesheet 2_: The trickiest part of the second stylesheet was the rounding.
+However, everything else was very similar to the previous stylesheet.

+_Stylesheet 3_:

+_Stylesheet 4_:

 I'm thinking in order to toggle the lists, I need to: a) Make the lists clickable, b) write JS code that switches which list is active, and c) write JS code that simultaneously switches the linked stylesheet.

 The initial script that I had was:
 `
 const styleSheet = [
 "stylesheet1.css",
 "stylesheet2.css",
 "stylesheet3.css",
 "stylesheet4.css",
 "",
 ];

       let styleSheetLink = document.getElementById("style");
       document.addEventListener("DOMContentLoaded", function() {
         let listElements = document.getElementsByClassName("li");
         console.log(listElements.length);

         for (let i = 0; i < listElements.length; i++) {
         console.log(i);
           listElements[i].addEventListener("click", function () {